Lumysia/agi-benchmark-framework/README.md

 1. Create File: Add a new `.yaml` file to the `/data/` directory (e.g., `arc_agi_2.yaml`).
 2. Populate Data: Fill out the schema fields based on the benchmark's paper and documentation.
-3. Validate: Run `python3 src/validator.py` from the root directory.
+3. Validate: Run `python3 -m src.validator` from the root directory.
 4. Fix Errors: If the validator fails, fix the errors in your `.yaml` file.
 5. Commit: Once the validator passes, commit new file.